mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-client-apis/_index.md

 #### 4.1.1 canExecute

-The flag `canExecute` indicates if an action can be run under the current conditions.
-This helps you prevent executing actions that are not allowed by the app's security settings.
+The flag `canExecute` indicates if an action can be run under current conditions.
+This prevents executing actions that are not allowed by the app's security settings.
 User roles can be set in the microflows and nanoflows, allowing users to call them.
 For more information on user roles and security, see the [Module Security Reference Guide](/refguide/module-security/).

 You can also employ this flag when using a **Call microflow** action triggering a microflow with a parameter.
-Such an action cannot be run until a parameter object is available, for example when a parent Data view has finished loading.
-An attempt to `execute` an action that cannot be run will have no effect except generating a debug-level warning message.
+Such an action cannot be run until a parameter object is available, for example when a parent data view has finished loading.
+Attempting to `execute` an action that cannot be run will have no effect, and generates a debug-level warning message.

 The exception to this behavior is when the `ActionValue` is returned by [`ListActionValue.get()`](http://localhost:1313/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis-list-values/#listactionvalue).
-In this case the flag will be true when not all arguments have been loaded.
+In this case, the flag will be true when not all arguments have been loaded.
 Calling `execute()` for an action with loading arguments will run the action as soon as all arguments become available.
-While waiting, `isExecuting` will be set to true and subsequent calls to `execute()` are ignored.
+While waiting, `isExecuting` will be set to `true` and subsequent calls to `execute()` are ignored.
 If any arguments become unavailable after loading, the action will not run and a debug-level warning message will be logged.

 #### 4.1.2 isExecuting